-In a 2-quart saucepan, cook the bacon over medium heat until crispy.
-Use a slotted spoon to transfer the cooked bacon to a paper towel-lined plate, leaving the bacon drippings in the pan.
+In a 2-quart saucepan over medium heat, cook the bacon until crispy.
+Transfer to a paper towel-lined plate with a slotted spoon, leaving the drippings in the pan.

-Add the chopped onions, carrots, celery, garlic, salt, and red pepper flakes to the pan.
-Cook, stirring occasionally, for about 2 minutes until the vegetables begin to soften.
+Add the onions, carrot, celery, garlic, salt, and red pepper flakes to the pan.
+Cook for about 2 minutes, stirring occasionally, until the vegetables begin to soften.

-Add the lentils and stir continuously for about 30 seconds.
+Stir in the lentils and cook for 30 seconds.

-Pour in the diced tomatoes and broth.
-Bring the soup to a simmer, then reduce the heat to low.
-Cover and cook for 18-20 minutes, stirring occasionally to prevent the lentils from sticking, until the lentils are tender.
+Add the diced tomatoes and broth.
+Bring to a simmer, then reduce the heat to low.
+Cover and cook for 18–20 minutes, stirring occasionally, until the lentils are tender.

-Taste the soup and adjust the seasoning with additional salt if needed.
-Stir in the cooked, crumbled bacon.
-For extra flavor, sprinkle shredded Parmesan cheese on top before serving, if desired.
+Taste and adjust seasoning with more salt if needed.
+Stir in the cooked bacon.
+Top with shredded Parmesan, if desired.

 Notes